kheller18/data-structures-algorithms/questions/fullStack.md

     ![MVC vs MVP](../images/full-stack/mvp_mvc.png)

 28. What do you mean by Temporal Dead Zone in ES6?
-    + Before ES6, variable declarations were only possible using var.
+    + `Temporal Dead Zone`: the time from the beginning of the execution of a block in which let or const variables are declared until these variables are initialized.
+If anyone tries to access those variables during that zone, Javascript will always throw a reference error as given below.Before ES6, variable declarations were only possible using var.
 With ES6, we got let and const.
 Both let and const declarations are block-scoped, i.e., they can only be accessed within the " { } " surrounding them.
 On the other hand, var doesn't have such a restriction.
 Unlike var, which can be accessed before its declaration, you cannot access the let or const variables until they are initialized with some value.
-Temporal Dead Zone is the time from the beginning of the execution of a block in which let or const variables are declared until these variables are initialized.
-If anyone tries to access those variables during that zone, Javascript will always throw a reference error as given below.
       ```
       console.log(varNumber); // undefined
       console.log(letNumber); // Throws the reference error letNumber is not defined